 The air conditioning system has an electric blower motor indoors that circulates the cool air, an electric condenser fan motor outdoors to exhaust the hot air, and a compressor motor that pumps the refrigerant through the system.
 Each motor uses a capacitor to get it started when the thermostat switches the A/C on, and often to keep the motors running at maximum efficiency.
 The compressor capacitor is the largest, since the compressor requires a lot more energy than the other two motors.

 The electrolytic A/C capacitor contains a moist separator inside and it will dry out of the unit gets too hot, causing it to develop an internal short circuit.
 The capacitor can fail if its temperature routinely goes above 150 degrees Fahrenheit.
 Overheating can happen due to heat from the sun or from the A/C unit working extra hard for an extended time.
 This is more likely to happen on a very hot day when the A/C has to work harder to cool your home.

 Worn, Damaged Parts

-An A/C capacitor that is protected from damage, electrical surges, overheating or incorrect electrical loads will eventually fail due to normal wear.
+An A/C capacitor that is protected from damage, electrical surges, overheating, or incorrect electrical loads will eventually fail due to normal wear.
 The life expectancy of an A/C capacitor varies with the climate and usage pattern, but a typical rating is about six years.
-For example, the Zettler start capacitor for typical home air conditoning systems claims a service life of 50,000 starts.
+Sometimes you need to replace the A/C capacitor due to old age simply because it's surpassed its useful life.